Lindaobichukwu/Car-Price-Prediction/README.md

                                                         dropping duplicate rows and missing values etc.

                      .
 Visualized my dataset:
-                                Some of the data visualized are as follows:
+                                Some of the data visualized are:
                                        . visualized the distribution of the car prices .
 Found the outliers
                                        .
 Found the number of cars per make